AustinMitchell/SimpleGUI_archive2/readme.md

         // Spans the whole window
         screen = new BasicPanel(0, 0, getWidth(), getHeight());
         /* Each animation will use imagelist, last 800 milliseconds and won't loop.
 Toggle the delay and
-         * loop value to see what happens */ explosionGenerator = new Animation.Generator(imageList, 800, false);
+         * loop value to see what happens.
+To center the image, offset is -50, -50.  */ explosionGenerator = new Animation.Generator(Animation.createImageAnimator(imageList, 800), -50, -50, false);
         // All registered animations will be offset relative to the point (0, 0). explosions = new AnimationGroup(0, 0);
     }